uadmin/uadmin-docs/dapi/disabled_functions.rst

 ------------------------
 `Back To Top`_

-APIDisabledReader is an interface that contains the method APIDisabledRead with the type of func(\*http.Request) bool.
-If the value is true, the user will not have permission access to read the record in the model using the dAPI read method.
+APIDisabledReader is an interface for models to disable access to read function in dAPI.

 Type: